 The bench press is a classic exercise that helps develop the chest, back, shoulder, and arm muscles.
 Whether someone is an experienced powerlifter or simply looking to improve their overall physical fitness, the bench press is often a great fit.
 A few variations can keep the exercise fresh and help target muscles that a traditional bench press may not be strengthening.

-standard flat bench press works the chest muscles, deltoids, biceps, and triceps.
+The standard flat bench press works the chest muscles, deltoids, biceps, and triceps.
 Begin by lying supine on a flat bench.
-Dismount the barbell from the rack over the upper chest.
+Remove the barbell from the rack over the upper chest.
 Use an overhand grip with both hands slightly outside of the shoulders.
-Lower the weight toyour chest, then press the bar upward until both arms are fully extended.
+Lower the weight to your chest, then press the bar upward until both arms are fully extended.
 Repeat.

 This exercise uses two dumbbells rather than a barbell.
 Start in a glute bridge, placing both shoulders on a bench for support.
 Hold a dumbbell in each hand, perpendicular to the body with the elbows bent.
 Press the dumbbells away from the body until the arms reach full extension and then lower them back to the chest.
 This variation of the bench press strengthens the chest muscles and deltoids while also improving the core muscles.

 Also known as a partial rep, this variation is functionally identical to the flat bench press.
 However, after every rep, the lifter must perform a partial one.
 Usually, this involves lifting the bar a quarter of a rep, though some people choose to do half repetitions.
 Mixing partial reps into a typical bench press can dramatically increase triceps strength and size, but places more stress on the shoulders.